 O&M specialists teach techniques for traveling with a human guide (i.e., walking with another person who serves as a guide through an area) in various travel situations and environments.
-They provide instruction on effective guiding strategies to family members and other individuals who interact with individuals with visual impairments.
-Instruction may also include modified human guide techniques, such as those appropriate for young children and people who use mobility devices (e.g., support canes, walkers, crutches, and wheelchairs).
+Human guide instruction includes strategies for effectively accepting and refusing guided assistance.
+O&M specialists provide instruction on effective guiding strategies to family members and other people who interact with individuals with visual impairments.
+Instruction may also include modified human guide techniques, such as those appropriate for young children, people with multiple disabilities, and people who use mobility devices (e.g., support canes, walkers, crutches, and wheelchairs).